 How Does a VPN Protect Your Privacy?

-CyberGhost VPN hides your IP address, so you can surf the internet anonymously.
-This way, YouTube or any other Google service won’t be able to track any data on you.
+CyberGhost VPN hides your IP address and encrypts your internet traffic, so you can surf the internet with enhanced privacy.
+This way, YouTube or any other Google service won’t be able to track your data based on your IP address.
 That said, ensure you’re not logged into Google.
 If you are, YouTube can still track some information with your profile.

 Switch to other video platforms to put an end to this outrage at once!
 Let’s compare the best alternatives to YouTube and see how they match up for your entertainment needs.